-Community Rights laws come in the form of municipal or county ordinances. charters, charter amendments, state statutes, or constitutional amendments.
-Community Rights ordinances can be passed in any generalpurpose jurisdiction, but some jurisdictions may have an easier time passing, enforcing, and defending them when they become legally challenged.
+Community Rights laws come in the form of municipal or county ordinances, charters, charter amendments, state statutes, or constitutional amendments.
+Community Rights ordinances can be passed in any general-purpose jurisdiction, but some jurisdictions may have an easier time passing, enforcing, and defending them if they are legally challenged.

 Community groups can also amend their jurisdiction's home rule charter or enact a new charter if one is not already in place, to specifically acknowledge their community's right to recognize and protect the inalienable rights of humans and their natural communities over corporate entities.
-Amending their jurisdiction's charter - although usually technically and logistically harder to do than passing an ordinance - creates a solid foundation for Community Rights ordinances to be passed.
-It also sends a very clear message to the state and future generations to where the real power resides.
-Charters can only be changed by the people, not by elected officials, so putting community rights in a charter shields those rights from a quick repeal by elected officials (usually done at the advice of their legal counsel under threat from corporate perpetrators).
+Amending a jurisdiction's charter - although often technically and logistically harder to do than passing an ordinance - creates a solid foundation for Community Rights ordinances to be passed.
+It also sends a clear message to the state and future generations as to where the real power resides.
+Charters can only be changed by the people, not by elected officials, so putting Community Rights in a charter shields those rights from a quick repeal by elected officials (usually at the advice of their legal counsel under threat from corporate perpetrators).

 Community Rights statutes can be passed at the state level without amending the constitution, as long as the statute doesn't do something that the state constitution specifically prohibits.
 While the passage of a Community Rights statute would be a huge achievement, it could be repealed by the legislature if the state's political winds change course.
-On the other hand, the passage of a Community Rights amendment to a state's Constitution - although technically and logistically much harder to do than passing a statute - makes the Community Rights protections the most permanent, authoritative, and meaningful as possible.
-Community Rights amendments within state constitutions severely challenge the constitutionality of the four problematic, legal doctrines.
-When multiple states begin inserting Community Rights amendments within their own constitutions, systemic, national changes are close on the horizon.
+On the other hand, the passage of a Community Rights amendment to a state's constitution - although technically and logistically much more difficult - makes the Community Rights protections the most permanent, authoritative, and meaningful possible.
+Community Rights amendments within state constitutions severely challenge the constitutionality of the four problematic legal doctrines.
+When multiple states begin inserting Community Rights amendments within their own constitutions, systemic, national changes are on the horizon.